chall32/chall32.github.io/_posts/2023-04-12-nutanix-storage-concepts.md

 Next time we will take a look at the data protection features built into DSF such as data replication, erasure coding, and data-at-rest encryption.

+You can find that post here: [Nutanix Distributed Storage Fabric Protection Concepts](/nutanix-storage-protection-concepts/){:target="_blank"}.

 -Chris